CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/script-box.md

 ![scriptboxes1.png](../../images/cloud-application-manager/scriptboxes1.png)

-Now add a new variable of type **Box**.
+Now, in the code section, add a new variable of type **Box**.
 This allows the greeting box to consume the services of another.
 Click **New** in the variable section and add a box variable as shown.
 Set the variable name to GREETER and for the value, select the **Hello World** box.

 ![scriptboxes2.png](../../images/cloud-application-manager/scriptboxes2.png)